qmsk/clusterf/README.md

 In terms of performance, the `clusterf` daemons act as a control-plane only: the actual packet-handling data plane is implemented by the IPVS code inside the Linux kernel, and forwarded packets do not need to pass through user-space.

-## Future ideas

-*   Implement a docker networking extension to configure the public VIP directly within the docker container.
-    Removes the need for DNAT on the docker host, as forwaded traffic can be routed directly to the container.

 ## Example

     $ sudo ipvsadm